Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

-To implement the dissipation principle, we now compare it with the dissipation function.
+To implement the dissipation principle, we now compare Eq. \eqref{eqn:dedtboundary} with the dissipation function defined in Eq. \eqref{eletro_dissipation}.
 We are dealing with an open system so we include the dissipation (and energy) associated with the boundaries as well as the interior of the system.

 The third equation in \eqref{singlematching} yields

 with the affinity

 where $ \Delta U =\sum_{i=1}^N(a_i-b_i) U_i+ \Delta zU_e$ and $ k_{eq} = e^{-\frac{\Delta U}{RT}}$ is used.
 If we assume